Why Collect Coins?

 Here we will show you the methods of cleaning an old coin while still keeping its authenticity.

-5 Methods of How to clean old coins without devaluing them
+15 Methods of How to clean old coins without devaluing them

 So, we need to know the proper methods and steps that will help you to clean the coins properly.
 In this article, let’s talk about some most used methods to clean up old coins.

-This first method that we will use is for coins which have a little corrosion or a little dirt attached to it.
+This first method that we will use is for coins that have a little corrosion or a little dirt attached to it.
 We will be using materials that can be easily found in our house.
 The steps are easy to follow and effortless.

 Step-2: Mix dish soap with water in a bowl.
 Put the coin in the bowl and slowly rub the coin with your finger from both sides.
 The dish soap will help to get rid of any extra dirt held by the coin.
 Repeat the same process for each coin individually.
 For any particular dirty coin, you can soak it in the water and dish soap mixture for a better outcome.

 Step-3: To remove any extra dirt, use a brush and slowly brush the coin while keeping it in water.
 You can also use water and soap mixture in this process.
 Be cautious that this process might leave small scratches all over the surface of the coin which may decrease the value of the coin.
-To avoid this problem and keep the scratches to a minimum, keep rinsing the coin in water while brushing.
+To avoid this problem and keep the scratches to a minimum, keep rinsing the coin in the water while brushing.

 Step-4: After washing the coins, dry them off using a soft cotton towel.
 Use the towel and dry the coin by tapping it constantly.
-Avoid wiping the coin with the towel as it may cause micro scratches on the coin.
+Avoid wiping the coin with the towel as it may cause micro-scratches on the coin.
 Be careful that the coin is free of any moisture.
 This will make the coin clean and ready to be stored.

 In this method, we will be using a coin bath using chemicals.
 This method will help with the coins which are deeply corroded, and the first method did not work properly on them.
 Some coins may contain hard dirt that is almost impossible to remove with only water and soap.
 That is where this method will help you to clean the coins without damaging them or making them lose their value.

-Step-1: First you have to make a coin bath where you will soak the coins that have more corrosion, and that built up more dirt on its body than the others.
+Step-1: First you have to make a coin bath where you will soak the coins that have more corrosion, and that build up more dirt on its body than the others.
 To make a coin bath, you have to gather two important things.
 You will have to collect isopropyl alcohol firstly.
 Isopropyl alcohol is also known as rubbing alcohol or surgical spirit.
 You can find rubbing alcohol in any pharmacy close to your home or neighborhood.
 The second thing you will need to make a coin bath is salt.
 Yes!
 Just plain salt.
 You can buy salt from the nearest convenience store.

 To make a coin bath, take a cup full of isopropyl alcohol.
 Then put two tablespoons of salt into the bowl full of isopropyl alcohol.
 Now stir the slat with the isopropyl alcohol for a minute.
 Make sure that the solution is mixed properly.
 This chemical solution is acidic which will clean most of the built-up dirt on your old coins.

-Isopropyl alcohol is a universal solvent which will dissolve most of the dirt which doesn’t dissolve in regular water.
+Isopropyl alcohol is a universal solvent that will dissolve most of the dirt which doesn’t dissolve in regular water.
 But be careful that isopropyl alcohol is extremely flammable and keep it in a safe place.